storyblok/php-management-api-client/README.md

 ### Creating a new workflow stage change

-To create a new workflow stage change, you can use the `create` method:
+If you need to move a story to a specific workflow stage (using the workflow stage identifier), you must create a new stage change, for example, when moving a story from *Drafting* to *Reviewing*.
+To create a new workflow stage change, you can use the `create()` method:

 ```php
 $storyId = 12345;
 $workflowStageId = 54321;